 A factor (sometimes also referred to as a managing agent) can be a private business, a local authority or a registered social landlord.
 Factors manage and maintain the ‘common parts’ (e.g. shared entrances, stairs, landings, roof, gutters, external walls and shared garden areas) of buildings or land that is owned by more than one homeowner (e.g. private roads, footpaths, play parks and landscaped areas).
 They can deal with a variety of things such as repairs to a leaking roof, arranging a common insurance policy or the regular cutting of grass on the landscaped areas.

 A factor must be registered and follow the code of conduct set out in the Property Factors (Scotland) Act 2011 (the 2011 Act).
-If you do not know whether or not a particular building or area of land is factored you can search the register of property factors which is available here.
+If you do not know whether or not a particular building or area of land is factored you can search the register of property factors.

 Why use a Property Factor?